michael2012z/BitBible/markdown/KJV/files/Num.md

 20. And over the host of the tribe of the children of Gad was Eliasaph the son of Deuel.

-21. And the Kohathites set forward, bearing the sanctuary: and the other did set up the tabernacle against they came.the other: that is, the Gershonites and the Merarites
+21. And the Kohathites set forward, bearing the sanctuary: and the other did set up the tabernacle against they came.

 22. And the standard of the camp of the children of Ephraim set forward according to their armies: and over his host was Elishama the son of Ammihud.